 Interest rate risk is the risk that changes in market interest rates will adversely affect the fair value of an investment.
 Generally, the longer the maturity of an investment, the greater the sensitivity of its fair value to changes in market interest rates.
 The District manages its exposure to interest rate risk by investing in the County Treasury.
-The District maintains a pooled investment with the County Treasury with a fair value of approximately \$65,453,480 and an amortized book value of \$65,516,224.
-The average weighted maturity for this pool is 547 days.
-In addition, the Financing Authority (a blended component unit of the District), maintains cash in the First American Treasury Obligations Fund (Class D shares) of \$37,269.
+The District maintains a pooled investment with the County Treasury with a fair value of approximately \$44,310,032 and an amortized book value of \$44,559,766.
+The average weighted maturity for this pool is 1,045 days.
+In addition, the Financing Authority (a blended component unit of the District), maintains cash in the First American Treasury Obligations Fund (Class D shares) with a fair value of \$23,805, which is equal to its book value.